 1. The economy continues to grow slowly.
 Gross domestic product, or GDP, increased in the second quarter of 2013 at an inflation-adjusted annual rate of 2.5 percent.
-Domestic consumption increased by an annual rate of 1.8 percent, housing spending substantially grew by 12.9 percent, and business investment accelerated by 4.4 percent.
-Exports increased by 8.6 percent in the first quarter, but government spending shrank again by 0.9 percent, slowing overall growth.
+Domestic consumption increased by an annual rate of 1.8 percent, housing spending substantially grew by 12.5 percent, and business investment accelerated by 4.7 percent.
+Exports increased by 8 percent in the first quarter, but government spending shrank again by 0.4 percent, slowing overall growth.1

-The U.S. economy was 9.2 percent larger in June 2013 than in June 2009 (in inflation-adjusted terms), when the recovery started.
-On average, however, the economy has expanded by 19.1 percent-more than twice as fast-during the first four years of a recovery, in recoveries that lasted at least four years.
-Fiscal austerity abroad and at home is hurting economic growth.
-Policy solutions should therefore aim to ease the strain of U.S. fiscal austerity on the economy and replace across-the-board spending cuts with a fiscal policy approach that can actually enhance rather than slow economic growth, while also reducing long-term deficits.
+The U.S. economy was 9.2 percent larger in June 2013 than in June 2009 in inflationadjusted terms, when the recovery officially started.2 On average, however, the economy has expanded by 19.1 percent-more than twice as fast-during the first four years of a recovery, in recoveries that lasted at least four years.3 Fiscal austerity abroad and at home is hurting economic growth.
+Policy solutions should therefore aim to ease the strain of U.S. fiscal austerity on the economy and replace across-theboard spending cuts with a fiscal policy approach that can enhance rather than slow economic growth, while also reducing long-term deficits.

 2. The moderate labor-market recovery continues in its fourth year.
-There were 5.6 million more jobs in June 2013 than in June 2009, when the economic recovery officially started, and the private sector added 6.3 million jobs during this period.
-The loss of more than 678,000 state and local government jobs explains the difference between the net gain of all jobs and the private-sector gain in this period.
+There were 5.7 million more jobs in September 2013 than in June 2009.
+The private sector added 6.4 million jobs during this period.
+The loss of more than 610,000 state and local government jobs explains the difference between the net gain of all jobs and the private-sector gain in this period.
 Budget cuts reduced the number of teachers, bus drivers, firefighters, and police officers, among others.
-Job creation should be a top policy priority since private-sector job growth is still too weak to quickly overcome other job losses and rapidly lower the unemployment rate.
-A reorientation of tax and spending policies to strengthen economic growth rather than a blind obsession with deficit reduction at all costs could create millions of jobs that America's middle class desperately needs.
+4 Job creation should be a top policy priority, since private-sector job growth is still too weak to quickly overcome other job losses and rapidly lower the unemployment rate.
+A reorientation of tax and spending policies to strengthen economic growth, rather than a